jakobfriedl/BenevolentLoader/README.md

 }
 ```

 Evasive shellcode loader built as part of a capstone exercise for the Maldev Academy syllabus.
 This loader uses beginner and intermediary malware development concepts like direct syscalls via Hell's Gate, payload staging, payload encryption and several anti-analysis features.
-Tested successfully against Windows Defender with Havoc C2.
+Tested successfully against Windows Defender with Havoc.

 > [!CAUTION]
 > The tools in this repository can inflict harm on systems when executed without caution.
 I do not condone the use of these programs for any malicious activities.